nutsfinance/tapio-eth/docs/StableAsset.md

-*This is the fee charged for trading assets in the StableSwap contract. swapFee = swapFee * FEE_DENOMINATOR*
+*This is the fee charged for trading assets in the StableAsset contract. swapFee = swapFee * FEE_DENOMINATOR*

 #### Returns